6 surprising facts about the data you’re sharing

-DeVry University offers a range of career-focused degree programs including Business Administration with a specialization in Business Intelligence and Analytics Management, taught by supportive faculty with real-world experience.
+DeVry University offers a range of career-focused degree programs, taught by supportive faculty with real-world experience.
 At DeVry, you can build your schedule to fit your life with classes offered in eight-week academic sessions year round on campus, online or in one of our innovative extended classrooms.*

 DeVry University is accredited by The Higher Learning Commission (HLC), www.hlcommission.org.
 To learn more, visit devry.edu.

 * Program, course, and connected classroom availability varies by location.

 This entry was posted on Wed May 25 13:29:00 CDT 2016 and filed under